 NRU Recommended Definitions

-“Above-CHWM Load” means the greater of: 1) Preliminary Net Requirement less the customer's CHWM; and 2) zero.
+“Above-CHWM Load” means load beyond a customer’s CHWM, calculated as the greater of: 1) a customer’s Preliminary Net Requirement less the customer's CHWM; or 2) zero.

-“Preliminary Net Requirement” means the forecast annual Total Retail Load less Existing Resources, NLSLs, Specified Resources added to Tier 1 Allowance Amount, and Consumer-Owned Resources serving Onsite Consumer Load, as determined in the Above-CHWM Load Process.
+“Preliminary Net Requirement” means the forecast annual Total Retail Load less Existing Resources, NLSLs, Specified Resources added to Tier 1 Allowance Amount, and Consumer-Owned Resources serving On-site Consumer Load, as determined in the Above-CHWM Load Process.

 “Above-CHWM Load Process” means the public process conducted during the Forecast Year prior to each 7(i) Process, in which BPA will calculate the following values for the upcoming Rate Period: 1) each customer’s Preliminary Net Requirement; 2) Subsequent CHWMs and associated Augmentation, if any; and 3) each customer’s Above-CHWM Load.

-“Net Requirement Prior to Resource Removal” or “NetReqPRR” means BPA’s forecast of «Customer Name»’s Net Requirement for each Fiscal Year prior to the removal of any resources in accordance with section 10.
+“Net Requirement Prior to Resource Removal” or “NetReqPRR” means BPA’s forecast of «Customer Name»’s Net Requirement for each Fiscal Year prior to the removal of any resources for that Fiscal Year in accordance with section 10.

 Include in SLICE/BLOCK and BLOCK templates: